 You’ll see there is quite a difference between the two providers in price.

 It’s worth noting that MailerLite’s free plan allows for unlimited lists and includes email A/B testing and basic email support.
 It’s also a plus that its paid plans let you send unlimited emails.

-Winner: Even though Mailchimp has a decent freemium plan and pay-as-you-go options, MailerLite takes the point here due to its very affordable prices.
+Winner: MailerLite takes the point here due to its very affordable prices and generous freemium plan.

 This means we have a winner… MailerLite!
 The final score is 9-5.